 With the progress in science, the advancement of industry and manufacturing techniques, the pianos changed, evolved, to become what we know of them today.

 Just before the early 1900s, Henri Pape gave the sound of the piano a new dimension.
 He replaced the leather covers of the hammers.
 These blows which make sound with sheep’s wool felt.
-This enhancement allows for a finer harmonization of the instrument’s timbre with the strike.
+This enhancement allows for a finer harmonization of the instrument’s timbre with the strike when playing piano.

 In Germany the use of steel spun with diamond from 1902 renders a mineral side to the sound.
 Even today, firms such as Röslau, Bechstein, Vogel or Rose are constantly improving their use.

-And it is also at this period that the piano invades the world.
+And it is also at this period that the tune of the piano loudly invades the world.

 Do you know who the best pianists in the world are?